 Next was cardio (aka muscle manipulation).
 Sidebar: My skin was the most shook during this part of the session.
 My trainer used a "micro-contouring technique" with a tool that essentially lifted my jaw, cheekbone, and eye area.
 I literally felt my face muscles moving with every direction the tool went—it was invigorating, weird, and cool at the same time.
 It was not painful.
 It was rather stimulating, actually, and felt like a muscle magnet with slightly more intensity.
 I'd love to use this tool on tired mornings when eye puffiness creeps in because it would knock that right out.

 Afterward, every part of my face felt lifted.
 After completing one side of my face, the trainer showed me a mirror, and one of my eyebrows was legitimately one to two inches higher than the other.
 Crazy—but amazing.

 The entire process took about 45 minutes.
 Afterward, my bone structure looked more defined, my brows were lifted, and my cheekbones were naturally contoured.
 It was a nonsurgical facelift and contour—sans needles and makeup.
 I was obsessed and could not stop taking selfies.
 I didn't wear makeup for a whole week because I didn't need to.
 My skin felt firm, strong, and snatched (in a good way).
-Similar to how toned your body feels after a great workout is exactly how my face felt.
+My face felt similar to how toned your body feels after a great workout.

-In other words, I'm addicted to the instant effect it had on my face.
+Basically, I'm addicted to the instant effect it had on my face.
 I know, I know, I sound like a stereotypical millennial who craves immediate gratification.
 But I'm fine with that because this answered so many of my skin's prayers.
 Who doesn't want to walk out of a room with their face more lifted, more defined, and more toned?
 To experience FaceGym for yourself, the brand expanded its London-based services to the U.S. with studios in Los Angeles and New York City.